 3. Draw up a loop.

-4. Wrap yarn over hook and draw through two of the loops that are on the crochet hook.
-There will now be three hook remaining on the loop.
+Wrap the yarn over the crochet hook and draw through two of the loops that are on the crochet hook.
+There will now be three loops remaining on the loop.
 This should all be familiar since we are still just working a regular treble crochet stitch.

-8. Now you have three unfinished treble crochet stitches sitting side-by-side inside the same stitch.
+Now you have three unfinished treble crochet stitches sitting side-by-side inside the same stitch.
 All you need to do is close them up.
-To do this, wrap yarn over hook and pull a loop through all four remaining loops on the hook.
+To do this, wrap the yarn over hook and pull a loop through all four remaining loops on the hook.
 This closes all three trebles into one treble crochet cluster.
 You have three bases that are each the height of a treble crochet and they close together into one stitch at the top.